kianenigma/what-blockchain-actually/content/Content/What/Execution, Ordering and History.md

+---
+Description: The 3 main properties of trustless blockchain authorities, correct execution of their rules, retaining a correct order, and preserving the entire history.
+---

 [[What Is This All About?]] and [[Blockchain-based Authorities]] were in very abstract terms; we called blockchains a digital [[Authority]] without much detail into how they actually work.
 In the next chapters, we take steps towards making this more concrete.
 Specifically:
-- [[Execution, Ordering, History and State Machines|This]] chapter will provide multiple more concrete mental models about blockchains.
+- [[Execution, Ordering and History|This]] chapter will provide multiple more concrete mental models about blockchains.
 - [[Blocks, Transactions, And Blockchain Systems]] will then translate these mental models into exact blockchain terminology.
 - And [[Blockchain Networks]] shows how blockchains operate at a network level.
 ## Verifiable Execution of Rules